 It’s a data-driven world and we’re all living in it.
 As more companies now rely on digital data to run their businesses more efficiently – the risk for misuse and theft of these important pieces of information is higher than ever.
-And, with many of us in property management working remotely during the pandemic, we need to make sure our IT systems are protected from a data breach.
+And, with many of us in property management continuing to work remotely following the the pandemic, we need to make sure our IT systems are protected from a data breach.

 A big part of security is the proactive prevention of data loss, theft, and security breach, and it is always better to prevent these from happening instead of mitigating attacks.
 Preventing a data breach is crucial in property management as sensitive information of customers are regularly collected and used in property management software systems.

 A data breach is an incident in which information is accessed by an unauthorised person.
 This unauthorised access can cause data to be stolen, deleted or copied and used maliciously, although simply viewing information not meant for certain individuals is also considered a data breach.

 An agency’s front desk staff gaining access to the rent roll when this is not part of her role’s responsibilities is an example of a data breach.

 How breaches happen

 Access to confidential information is typically granted through correct matches of credentials (password and username) and is usually the first step to preventing unauthorized entry to computer systems.
 However, these credentials can be hacked and/or stolen making a data breach possible.